inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 + THEME_LOGO="images/my-logo.png"
 ```

-Then, run `assets update` as above and additionally restart the server:
+Then, run `assets build` as above and additionally restart the server:

 ```bash
 ^C